sellpy/frontend-designer-sandbox/README.md

 # Welcome to Sellpy Frontend Designer Sandbox!

 Start by forking the repository.
+(Or download as zip in case you dont want to use git)

 Your task is to design and implement a prototype for the Item detail page on sellpy.se.<br>
 Examples are: